How To Find Your Personal Style

 You can see that taking the small details you uncovered in the visualization to bring into your personal style can create so much JOY in your style.
 I share what I uncovered in the video as well…it’s a must-watch!

 If you’re not quite ready to take this inside-out approach to style, I recommend watching this video to determine your personal style.
-It will give you a jumping-off point to pick a few style categories you identify with and get you started.
+It will give you a jumping-off point to pick a few style categories you identify with to start.
 If you haven’t already be sure to subscribe to our newsletter for exclusive content and style resources.
 If you’re struggling with style or just need a style refresh, don’t forget that our Style Made Simple course is now LIVE!

 Thanks for stopping by!